gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 - Fixed invisible landmine item.
 ```

 If you plan to showcase this add-on, **ONLY use the links I provide here**.
 DON’T create your own links and/or claim this as your own creation.
 Thank you!
-Or I need to request a DMCA to take-down your content. :)

-This will **ONLY** work in Minecraft versions **1.20.80** (DON'T USE BETA/PREVIEW)
+This will **ONLY** work in Minecraft version **1.20.80/81** or higher and don't use Beta/Preview Edition.

 ## Downloads